Area536 :: Rebooted

 File Allocation Tables

 Sectors 1 and 2 each contain a copy of the File Allocation Table (FAT).
-The purpose of the File Allocation Table is to keep track of which “cluster” is allocated to which file’s data in the data area of the disk.
+The purpose of the File Allocation Table is to keep track of which “cluster” is allocated to which file’s data in the data region of the disk.
 On an original IBM PC floppy a “cluster” would map onto exactly a single sector of data.
 The idea behind having two copies of the FAT originally was to have a backup in case the primary table got damaged.
 This idea didn’t exactly pan out in practice due to the inability of a disk recovery utility to conclusively determine which of the FAT’s was the damaged one at any one time.
 Regardless, keeping two copies of the FAT is a practice that remains with it to this very day even though recovery utilities generally don’t do much with them.

 Root directory